 > Conscious Fashion

 I was approached to write for the London-based Ethical Fashion Forum, as their US West Coast Correspondent in 2011.
-I was so inspired by the stories I was featuring, I decided to establish Brilliant Collective, in order to further champion the visionary people, crafts and technologies behind the conscious fashion industry.
+I was so inspired by the stories I was featuring, I decided to establish Brilliant Collective with Co-Founder Betsy Winchell, in order to further champion the visionary people, crafts and technologies behind the conscious fashion industry.

-Partnering with photographer Betsy Winchell, I harness the power of creative storytelling, to support those who maximize the positive impact of their designs while minimizing the negative impact to people and the environment.
+I build and direct tailor-made teams to support those who maximize the positive impact of their designs while minimizing the negative impact to people and the environment.

-Collaborators have included shoe designer Chris Francis, men’s apparel label Stock MFG, renewable materials company Revoterial and the Avery Dennison RBIS Innovation Center in Downtown Los Angeles.
+Projects have included initiatives for the US Cotton Industry, shoe designer Chris Francis, men’s apparel label Stock MFG, renewable materials company Revoterial and the Avery Dennison RBIS Innovation Center in Downtown Los Angeles.

 Yotam Solomon founded Revoterial in 2012.
 The Los Angeles-based material development company is in the process of pioneering seismic change within the fashion manufacturing industry.

 Currently owning exclusive rights to dozens of university and institution patents, the company is introducing sustainable raw-material, processing, and finishing technologies that are fully integrated into existing manufacturing standards.